-allowances because they have lost manufacturing jobs due to increased foreign imports or shifts in production outside the United States and for other individuals whose defined benefit pension plans were taken over by the Pension Benefit Guaranty Corporation due to financial difficulties.
+33 The Trade Act of 2002 (P.L.
+107-210) authorized a federal health coverage tax credit (HCTC) for certain individuals who are eligible for Trade Adjustment Assistance allowances because they have lost manufacturing jobs due to increased foreign imports or shifts in production outside the United States and for other individuals whose defined benefit pension plans were taken over by the Pension Benefit Guaranty Corporation due to financial difficulties.
 The refundable and advanceable credit is for 65% of what eligible taxpayers pay for qualified health insurance for themselves and their family members.
-For more information, see CRS report, RL32620, Health Coverage Tax Credit Authorized by the Trade Act, by Julie Stone-Axelrad and Bob Lyke.
+For more information, see CRS Report RL32620, Health Coverage Tax Credit Authorized by the Trade Act, by Julie Stone and Bob Lyke.

-30 There are four types of these tax-advantaged accounts permitted under current law: Health Care Flexible Spending Accounts (HCFSA), Health Reimbursement Accounts (HRA), Archer Medical Savings Accounts (MSA) and, Health Savings Accounts (HSA).
-For more detailed information, see CRS Report RL32467, Health Savings Accounts, by Bob Lyke, Chris Peterson, and Neela Ranade, and CRS Report RL32656, Health Care Flexible Spending Accounts, by Chris Peterson and Bob Lyke.
+34 There are four types of these tax-advantaged accounts permitted under current law: Health Care Flexible Spending Accounts (HCFSA), Health Reimbursement Accounts (HRA), Archer Medical Savings Accounts (MSA), and Health Savings Accounts (HSA).
+For more detailed information, see CRS Report RL32467, Health Savings Accounts, by Bob Lyke, Chris Peterson, and Neela Ranade, and CRS Report RL32656, Health Care Flexible Spending Accounts, by Chris Peterson and Bob Lyke, and CRS Report RL33257, Health Savings Accounts: Overview of Rules for 2006, by Bob Lyke.